FH-Inway/d365fo.tools.wikirepo/Tutorial-First-Time-Install-Non-Administrator.md

 [[images/tutorials/First-Time-Install-Non-Administrator-Import-Module.gif]]

 ## **Closing comments**
-In this tutorial we showed you how to install the tools when you don't have administrator privileges on machine.
+In this tutorial we showed you how to install the d365fo.tools when you don't have administrator privileges on machine.
 We highlighted some of the prompts that you might face on a freshly installed machine.